 With the help of Miles Horner (Baritone), Donna Lennard (Soprano), Sue Pettitt (Clarinet) and Ralph Woodward (Piano), Cracked Voices premiered at Anglia Ruskin University on 10 March 2018.

-Throughout the project, updates have been posted on the website – hear how the project is progressing, details of workshops, performances and general musings on song cycles and stories, folklore and history by signing up to our e-newsletter.
+Read about how the project progressed, details of workshops, performances and general musings on song cycles and stories, folklore and history on our blog.

-Alongside the song cycle itself, each song will work as a stand-alone unit and some will be arranged for choir, giving a whole host of performance options.
-A CD will be released in 2018.
+Alongside the song cycle itself, each song works as a stand-alone unit and some have been arranged for choir, giving a whole host of performance options.

 We are grateful to Grants for the Arts and the PRS Foundation for providing support and funding for the Cracked Voices project.